armory/docs/content/en/docs/spinnaker-user-guides/using-dinghy.md

 Make sure you specify the following fields so that the Dinghyfile can create a pipeline with stages:

 * `.application`: The name of the application where pipelines will be created or updated.
 If the application does not exist, it will be created.
+* `.globals`: Configuration used to define top-level variables.
+See [top-level variables](#top-level-variables) for more information.
+* `.globals.save_app_on_update`:  Flag that allows updates to application properties.
+Ssee [see Application updates](#application-updates) for more information.
-* `appmetadata`: Key/value pairs where you can define application metadata, such as whether Canary analysis is enabled (`"canaryConfigs": "true"`).
+* `.appmetadata`: Key/value pairs where you can define application metadata, such as whether Canary analysis is enabled.
 You can retrieve a list of potential configs by opening the developer console for your browser when viewing the **Config** page of an application.
 Look for the possible parameters under the `spinnaker.application.attributes` key.
 Note that no validation is done for this field.
+* `.appmetadata.dataSources.enabled`:  An array of features that will be displayed on Spinnaker
+* `.appmetadata.dataSources.disabled`: An array of features that will not be displayed on Spinnaker
+* `.appmetadata.customBanners[*]`: An array of banners that will be displayed on Spinnaker, must only have one item checked as enabled
+* `.appmetadata.cloudProviders[*]`: An array of cloud providers for the application```
 * `.pipelines`: An array of pipelines; each item defines a pipeline within the pipeline.
 You can have zero, one, or more pipelines in a Dinghyfile.
 * `.pipelines[*].application`: The name of the application where pipelines will be created or updated.
 It must match the top-level `.application` field.
 * `.pipelines[*].name`: The name of the pipeline.